kamathsachin/project-python/README.md

 ## 15 - Quiz
 This project is used to demonstrate OOP.
 In this project, a quiz is created with the help of classes, methods and attributes.

+## 15 - Hirst Painting
+This project demonstrates the use of modules.
+In this project, we are creating a spot painting similar to the ones created by Damien Hirst